Zapier is a powerful tool to connect Drift to all different kinds of Marketing and Sales workflows that already exist within your organization!

 To set this up you would use the "Conversation Closed" Trigger, Search for Anonymous ID, and then Add the action to create or update a Contact in your preferred CRM.

 Here is what the Drift trigger and search set up will look like in Zapier:

-Another question that comes around a bit is " Can I use the I captured and push those into my preferred CRM to update my contacts?”
+Another question that comes around a bit is " Can I use the attributes I captured and push those into my preferred CRM to update my contacts?”

 Again, the answer here is yes!
 You will want to use the trigger User Reached Goal with Lead Stage, search end user id, and add the action in CRM update/add contact with those attributes.

 Setting up this Zap is very similar to the above example, however you will have to clarify which you want to use that will Trigger the Zap, and search by End User ID.
 We have a more detailed help doc on this Zap .